Benestar Group is part of the Cover-More group of companies, which was acquired by the Zurich Insurance Group in April 2017.

 - Employing firewalls and intrusion detection systems.

-- Third-party contractors who process personal data on our behalf agree to provide reasonable physical safeguards.
+- Third-party contractors who process personal information on our behalf agree to provide reasonable physical safeguards.

-- Effectively and securely destroying data no longer needed, for example, by shredding or pulping in the case of paper records.
+- Effectively and securely destroying information no longer needed, for example, by shredding or pulping in the case of paper records.